woossi0/suite/docs/usermanual/source/cartography/mbstyle/tutorial/polygon.rst

         - Change the label text to uppercase
       * - ``text-size: 14``
         - Change the font size to 14
-      * - ``"text-font": ["SansSerif"]``
+      * - ``"text-font": ["PT Sans"]``
-        - Change the font to SansSerif
+        - Change the font to PT Sans
       * - ``text-max-width: 100``
         - Wrap any labels wider than 100 pixels

 ..
-TODO: Add explaination of glyphs for defining font sources
+TODO: Add explaination of glyphs for defining font sources (once this is actually implemented)

 ..
 TODO: Add support for bold (presumably its own font)

-..
-TODO: Add support for label priority?
-MBStyle doesn't really have this concept?

 #.
 Add the following attributes to the symbol layer paint object: